artur-rios/artur-rios/README.md

 <samp>I'm Artur Rios, a software developer and technology enthusiast from Brazil 🇧🇷.
 Currently, I work developing projects for big companies, but I also like to code some stuff for myself.</samp>

-<samp>Stay free to browse throuh my GitHub repositories and know a little more about me on social media</samp>
+<samp>Stay free to browse my GitHub repositories and know a little more about me on social media.</samp>

 ---